DS-100/textbook/notebooks/ch17/hyp_introduction_part2.md

 We see that the difference is -0.8.
 In other words, the average for those identified as female is nearly 1 point lower on a scale from 1 to 5.
-Is this a big/significant difference?
-Or could this have simply happened by chance?
-We will perform a permutation test to explore these questions.
+Given the scale of the ratings, this difference appears to be quite large.
+By performing a permutation test, we will be able to find the chance of observing a difference this large.

 Now, we can permute the perceived gender labels for each TA and calculate the test statistic 1,000 times: